diMosella/donkey-frontend-base/README.md

 ### Redux

+### React-localize-redux

+To simplify the localization, this package is used.

 ### Immer

 To guarantee the immutability of the Redux state, the package `immer` has been used.
 An alternative might be `immutable.js`.
 Apart from the facts that it requires significant adjustment of the code and its relatively big size, it also involves additional packages for type checking (`react-immutable-proptypes`) and unit testing (`chai-immutable`).